- Accueil

 Objectives (and/or specific learning outcomes)

-The aim of the course is to get the students familiar with some basic notions of theoretical computer science, namely computability and complexity theories.
+The course aims to familiarize students with some fundamental concepts of computer science, namely the theories of decidability and complexity.

-At the end of the course, the students should be able to rigorously define those notions (as well as all the mathematical tools that are necessary to achieves this, such as Turing machines, or the notion of reduction...), to illustrate those notions thanks to actual examples, to explain their scope, and to explain their practical application.
-For instance, students will be expected to comment and explain a complexity proof that has not been studied at the course.
-However, they will not be asked to produce new proofs.
+By the end of the course, students should be able to rigorously define these notions (along with the necessary mathematical tools to reach these definitions: Turing machines, the notion of reduction, etc.), illustrate them with concrete examples, explain their significance, and describe their practical applications.
+For example, students will be expected to understand and explain a complexity proof not covered in class, or to adapt a proof seen in class to a variation of a problem studied during the course.

 Teaching methods and learning activities